-(c) In the case of a request for a review before the three (3) year period, upon the request of either party, or upon the request of the state pursuant to §15-5-16.2(c)(3), the amount of support may, in the court's discretion, be modified if the court finds that a substantial change in circumstances has occurred in accordance with § 15-5-16.2.
-The court, in its discretion, may modify a child support order retroactively only to the date that notice of a petition to modify was given to the adverse party if the court finds that a substantial change in circumstances has occurred; provided, that the court shall set forth in its decision the specific findings of fact which show a substantial change in circumstances and upon which findings of facts the court has decided to make the decree retroactive.
+2 (c) In the case of a request for a review before the three (3) year period, the amount of 3 support may, in the court's discretion, be modified if the court finds that a substantial change in 4 circumstances has occurred in accordance with § 15-5-16.2.
+The court, in its discretion, may 5 modify a child support order retroactively only to the date that notice of a petition to modify was given to the adverse party if the court finds that a substantial change in circumstances has 6 7 occurred; provided, that the court shall set forth in its decision the specific findings of fact which 8 show a substantial change in circumstances and upon which findings of facts the court has 9 decided to make the decree retroactive.